egst/cynth/doc/notes.md

 # Misc. notes on translation

+This file contains mostly just some brainstorming ideas on how to tackle translation (or comp-time evaluation/execution) of different Cynth constructs.

 ## Translating names

 Names related to cynth declarations in the final C code follow some conventions